- Featured

 -

 UniLodge & Curtin, Turn Down the Heat!
 Safe Housing NowNo student should have to risk their health while paying rent.
 Overheated rooms lead to illness, sleep deprivation, and mental health struggles, especially for regional, remote, and international students who already face extra challenges.
 The World Health Organization (WHO) warns that extreme heat is a growing health crisis, worsened by climate change.
 Heat exposure can cause exhaustion, dehydration, and even death.
 It disrupts sleep, reduces focus, and harms wellbeing and academic performance.
 WHO stresses that safe indoor temperatures are essential.
 As temperatures rise, inaction is not an option.
 Students are paying too much to live in unsafe conditions.
 Real change happens when we push together.
 By joining this campaign, you’re demanding Curtin and UniLodge step up, stop ignoring student welfare, and provide real solutions.
 We won’t accept inaction.
 Speak up.
 Stand with students.
-Demand better living conditions—now!722 of 800 SignaturesCreated by Curtin Student Guild
+Demand better living conditions—now!1,007 of 2,000 SignaturesCreated by Curtin Student Guild

 -